caryoscelus/caryoscelus.github.io/projects/index.md

 # Projects

-This page is rarely updated so might not be accurate.
+This page is possibly rarely updated so might not be accurate.
 You've been warned.

 ## In 'production'

-* [RainyNite](https://notabug.org/caryoscelus/rainynite-studio) 2d vector animation program
 * ???
 * [eucalyptus](/eucalyptus-ff) flash fiction collection
 * ???
-* `caryoscelus 2.0`
+* [RainyNite](https://notabug.org/caryoscelus/rainynite-studio) 2d vector animation program
+* heavy bright sun

 ## More or less active

 * couple of music albums
-* heavy bright sun
 * ???

 ## Archive / zombie / limbo projects